helene-todd/PCBS_CellularAutomata/README.md

 ```
 Once the program is executed, press the space bar to begin or pause the animation.

 A folder named "screen_capture" will have been created once the program has run.
-The forder contains screen captures of the automata at each state and a text file with details about which arguments were used when executing the program.
+The forder contains screen captures of the automaton at each state and a text file with details about which arguments were used when executing the program.
 <br>

 ### A few examples